shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/installing_app.md

 4. Shotgun Desktop installed on your system.
 5. An active subscription for Maya.
 Get a 30 day trial of Maya [here](https://www.autodesk.com/products/maya/free-trial-dts).

-  **NOTE:** This guide is based on the tk-config-default2 pipeline configuration.
-If your config was modified, the location of files, folders, and blocks of YAML settings may vary from what is described here.
+{% include info title="Note" content="This guide is based on the tk-config-default2 pipeline configuration.
+If your config was modified, the location of files, folders, and blocks of YAML settings may vary from what is described here." %}

 ## About Shotgun Toolkit apps